NavneetMalva/java-hub/JavaCodingPractice/src/collections/collections.md

 - LinkedList is the best choice if our frequent Operation is insertion and deletion
 - LinkedList is the worst choice if our frequent operation is retrieval operation
 - Underlying data structure is Double Linked List.
-- LinkedList doesn't implement RandomAccess interface
+- LinkedList doesn't implement RandomAccess interface.

+Note :
+- ✅ Use ArrayList when fast lookups (random access) and fewer insertions/deletions are needed.
+- ✅ Use LinkedList when frequent insertions/deletions at the start/middle are required.
+- 🚀 General Rule: If you don't have a specific reason to use LinkedList, use ArrayList because it's faster for most use cases.

 ## Vector